CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 qlaunch -q my_qadapter1.yaml rapidfire & qlaunch -q my_quadapter2.yaml rapidfire
 ```

-If you like, you can open a second terimnal to monitor the job status with
+If you like, you can open a second terminal to monitor the job status with
 ```
 lpad get_fws
 ```